The Gallopin' Gaucho

-The Gallopin' Gaucho is the second short film featuring Mickey Mouse to be produced, following Plane Crazy and preceding Steamboat Willie.
+The Gallopin' Gaucho is a 1928 American animated short film and the second short film featuring Mickey Mouse to be produced, following Plane Crazy and preceding Steamboat Willie.
 The Disney studios completed the silent version in August 1928, but did not release it in order to work on Steamboat Willie.
-It was released, with sound, after Steamboat Willie.
+The Gallopin' Gaucho was released, with sound, after Steamboat Willie on December 30 of the same year.

-Both Mickey and Minnie Mouse had already made their initial debuts with the test screening of Plane Crazy on May 15, 1928.
-However that film had also failed to catch the attention of distributors when first produced as a silent film.
+Both Mickey and Minnie Mouse had already made their initial debuts with the test screening of Plane Crazy on May 15, 1928, but that film had failed to catch the attention of distributors when first produced as a silent film.
 The Gallopin' Gaucho was a second attempt at success by co-directors Walt Disney and Ub Iwerks.
 The latter also served as the sole animator for it.

+Roy O. Disney wrote down the total budget of the short in his ledger book, which ended up costing $4,249.73, which was about $720 more than the costs of Plane Crazys $3,528.50 budget.

-As the title implies, the short was intended as a parody of Douglas Fairbanks's The Gaucho, a film first released on November 21, 1927.
+The short was intended as a parody of Douglas Fairbanks's The Gaucho, a film first released on November 21, 1927.
 Following the original film, the events of the short take place in the Pampas of Argentina with Mickey cast as the gaucho of the title.

+The short entered the US public domain on January 1, 2024.

 Plot

 Mickey is introduced riding on a rhea.
-He soon reaches local bar and restaurant Cantina Argentina.
+He soon reaches local bar and restaurant Cantino Argentino (sic).
 He enters the establishment with the apparent intent to relax with some drinking and smoking.
-(On the wall, a wanted sign for Mickey saying El gaucho, meaning Mickey Mouse is a bandit or a crook.)
+On the wall, a wanted sign for Mickey saying El gaucho, meaning Mickey Mouse is a bandit or a crook.

 Already present are resident barmaid and dancer Minnie Mouse and a fellow customer.
-The latter is Black Pete and is soon introduced as a wanted outlaw.
-Pete had already been established as an antagonist in both the Alice Comedies and the Oswald the Lucky Rabbit series.
-However, this short marks his first encounter with either Mickey or Minnie.
-The latter pair also appears unfamiliar to each other.
-The short apparently depicts their initial encounter.
+The latter is Black Pete, who is introduced as a wanted outlaw.

 Minnie performs the tango and salsa, and both customers start flirting with her.
 Pete then attempts to put an early ending to their emerging rivalry by proceeding in kidnapping her.
 He escapes on his donkey while Mickey gives chase on his rhea and soon catches up to his rival.
 Pete and Mickey then proceed in challenging each other to a sword duel.
 The latter emerges the victor (by covering Pete's head with a chamber pot he pulls out from under a bed) and finally gets hold of Minnie.
 The finale has Mickey and Minnie riding the rhea stage left until they are obscured entirely by trees in the foreground.